starknet-edu/counter-workshop/README.md

 ### Requirements

-- enable `casm` contract class generation
+- In your `Scarb.toml`, declare the `snforge_std` package as your project dependency and enable `casm` contract class generation
-- define a script named `test` which allows you to run `snforge test` command
+- In your `Scarb.toml`, define a script named `test` to be able to run `snforge test` command

 ### Verification